Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

-where $\epsilon > 0$ and $\delta > 0$ are arbitrarily small numbers and $R_i(s_1,s_2)$ denotes an information transmission rate achievable (Def. \ref{DefAchievableTriples}) with the configurations $s_1$, and $s_2$.
+where $\epsilon > 0$ and $\delta > 0$ are arbitrarily small numbers and $R_i(s_1,\dots,s_K)$ denotes an information transmission rate achievable (Def.~\ref{DefAchievableTriples}) with the configurations $s_1,\dots,s_K$.
 Note that the utility is -1 when either the error probability or the energy outage probability is not arbitrarily small.
 This is meant to favor the action profiles in which there is no information transmission (information rate and error probability are zero) but there is energy transmission (probability of energy outage can be made arbitrarily close to zero), over the actions in which the information rate is zero but the energy constraint is not satisfied.

+\begin{remark} A player wants to maximize its individual information rate while guaranteeing a global energy rate (i.e., common to all players).
+Hence, from player $i$'s standpoint, with $i\in\set{K}$, what matters is the error probability on decoding message $M_i$, i.e, its individual error probability.
+Although the game formulation presented in this paper relies on the joint probability of error, one can argue that it can equivalently be written in terms of individual error probabilities because

-Often, the information rate $R_i(s_1,s_2)$ is written as $R_i$ for simplicity.
-However, every non-negative achievable information rate is associated with a particular transmit-receive configuration pair $(s_1,s_2)$ that achieves it.
-It is worth noting that there might exist several transmit-receive configurations that achieve the same triplet $(R_1, R_2, B)$ and distinction between the different transmit-receive configurations is made only when needed.
+\end{remark} Often, the information rate $R_i(s_1,\dots,s_K)$ is written as $R_i$ for simplicity.
+However, every non-negative achievable information rate is associated with a particular tuple of transmit configurations $(s_1,\dots,s_K)$ that achieves it.
+It is worth noting that there might exist several tuples of transmit configurations that achieve the same rate tuple $(R_1, \dots,R_K, B)$ and distinction between the different transmit configurations tuples is made only when needed.
+Note also that the transmitters could use different blocklengths $n_i$, with $i\in\set{K}$, as part of the set of actions of each player.
+However, the decoding is performed only after all blocks are received.
+As a consequence, without loss of generality the blocklength can be considered to be $n=\ds\max_{i\in \set{K}}n_i$ for all the players.